 The reason is the marketing teams of the manufacturers pick (especially for the elderly) unrealistic parameters.
 Like if the reading power was super low (Add value around +1,00D).
-But guess what most people using these glasses need quite a lot reading power (Add Value around +2,25).
+But guess what most people using these glasses need quite a lot of reading power (Add Value around +2,25).
 In those cases, people will have false expectations about what they are getting.

 The Comparison of Progressive Lens Brands

 In this table, we compare three of the biggest brands for progressive lenses in how much power they can produce in their high-end lenses.
 The lenses are all made out of the same material (1,6) which is more durable and a little bit thinner.

 |Manufacturer||Trade Name||Model||Power Range||Max Astigmatism||Add max|

 |Essilor||Varilux Xclusive 4D||Ormix Eye Protect System||-12,00 bis +8,00||6||4|

 |Hoya||Hoyalux iD LifeStyle V+||Eyas 1,60;||-10,00 bis +8,00||6||3,50 |

 |Rodenstock||Impression FreeSign PRO Individuell||PRO410 1,60||-10,00 bis +8,00||6||3,50 |

 |Shamir||Autograph Intelligence (Excellence)||1.6 Blue Zero (UV420)||-15,00 – +8,00 ||6||3,50 |